murilocamargos/murilocamargos.github.io/index.md

 ## About

-I'm an Electrical Engineering Ph.D.
-Candidate at the Universidade Federal de Minas Gerais (UFMG) working with data-driven incremental learning techniques applied to fault detection, diagnosis and prognostics in dynamical systems.
+I hold a Ph.D. in Electrical Engineering from the Federal University of Minas Gerais were I worked mainly on machine learning topics applied to dynamical systems fault diagnosis and prognostics.
 I'm particularly interested in statistical and AI models that can extract knowledge from time-series recursively in a continuous learning scheme.
 I'm also a back-end developer very passionate about Python and DevOps with a B.Sc. in Systems Engineering. [[CV]](/pdf/CV.pdf)

 ## Carrer summary

-* PhD candidate in Electrical Engineering UFMG, working on topics related to **fault prognostics** and developing tools to improve **fault detection and diagnostics** in the **industrial context** using probabilistic and AI models;
+* Working on topics related to **fault prognostics** and developing tools to improve **fault detection and diagnostics** in the **industrial context** using probabilistic and AI models;
 * **core competency** in data analytics, software engineering, real-time predictive algorithms, and incremental learning systems.
 * received **two scholarships** to study new learning mechanisms in AI for fault detection and diagnostics in electrical systems, with one of them to **study in the USA** for a year;
 * 8 **reviewed publications**, including 2 in a top-tier journal, 7 in national and international conferences/workshops, 2 under review and 2 in progress, **Young Author Support** awardee at IFAC'20;